wilsonmar/wilsonmar.github.io/_posts/2019-03-01-lightsail.md

    WARNING: Windows instances are more expensive than Linux instances.

-1. Scroll down to select "Get started with Lightsail" for the AWS Management Console:
+1. Scroll down to select "Get started with Lightsail" for the AWS Management Console, for example:

    <a target="_blank" href="https://us-west-2.console.aws.amazon.com/console/home">https://us-west-2.console.aws.amazon.com/console/home</a>